 Key RELiZORB® clinical accomplishments

-RELiZORB is indicated for use in pediatric patients (ages 5 years and above) and adult patients to hydrolyze fats in enteral formula.
+RELiZORB is indicated for use in pediatric (ages 1 year and above) and adult patients to hydrolyze fats in enteral formula.
 RELiZORB is for use with enteral feeding only; do not connect to intravenous or other medical tubing.
 Medications should not be administered through RELiZORB.
 For more information about RELiZORB, including Instructions for Use and Patient Guide, please visit RELiZORB.com.

 Pre-Clinical Animal Studies